pkulchenko/serpent/README.md

 ## Options

-* indent (string) -- indentation; triggers long multi-line output
+* indent (string) -- indentation; triggers long multi-line output.
-* comment (true/false/maxlevel) -- provide stringified value in a comment (up to `maxlevel` of depth)
+* comment (true/false/maxlevel) -- provide stringified value in a comment (up to `maxlevel` of depth).
-* sortkeys (true/false/function) -- sort keys
+* sortkeys (true/false/function) -- sort keys.
-* sparse (true/false) -- force sparse encoding (no nil filling based on `#t`)
+* sparse (true/false) -- force sparse encoding (no nil filling based on `#t`).
-* compact (true/false) -- remove spaces
+* compact (true/false) -- remove spaces.
-* fatal (true/False) -- raise fatal error on non-serilizable values
+* fatal (true/False) -- raise fatal error on non-serilizable values.
-* nocode (true/False) -- disable bytecode serialization for easy comparison
+* nocode (true/False) -- disable bytecode serialization for easy comparison.
-* nohuge (true/False) -- disable checking numbers against undefined and huge values
+* nohuge (true/False) -- disable checking numbers against undefined and huge values.
-* maxlevel (number) -- specify max level up to which to expand nested tables
+* maxlevel (number) -- specify max level up to which to expand nested tables.
-* maxnum (number) -- specify max number of elements in a table
+* maxnum (number) -- specify max number of elements in a table.
-* maxlength (number) -- specify max length for all table elements
+* maxlength (number) -- specify max length for all table elements.
-* numformat (string; "%.17g") -- specify format for numeric values (shortest possible round-trippable double)
+* numformat (string; "%.17g") -- specify format for numeric values (shortest possible round-trippable double).
-* valignore (table) -- allows to specify a list of values to ignore (as keys)
+* valignore (table) -- allows to specify a list of values to ignore (as keys).
 * keyallow (table) -- allows to specify the list of keys to be serialized.
-Any keys not in this list are not included in final output (as keys)
+Any keys not in this list are not included in final output (as keys).
 * keyignore (table) -- allows to specity the list of keys to ignore in serialization.
-* valtypeignore (table) -- allows to specify a list of value *types* to ignore (as keys)
+* valtypeignore (table) -- allows to specify a list of value *types* to ignore (as keys).
-* custom (function) -- provide custom output for tables
+* custom (function) -- provide custom output for tables.
-* name (string) -- name; triggers full serialization with self-ref section
+* name (string) -- name; triggers full serialization with self-ref section.

 These options can be provided as a second parameter to Serpent functions.